Drnovice (Vyškov District): Sport

 The municipality was home to football club 1.
-FK Drnovice, which took part in the Czech First League for 10 seasons between 1993 and 2005.
+FK Drnovice, which took part in the Czech First League for ten seasons between 1993 and 2005.
 Drnovice is the second smallest municipality that has ever been represented in the Czech First League (after Blšany).
 The club was dissolved in 2006 due to financial trouble.
-Its successor is a club named FKD and plays only in amateur competitions.
+Its successor is a club named FKD, which plays only in amateur competitions.

-From 2021, the Czech National Football League matches of MFK Vyškov were played in the football stadium in Drnovice: Sportovní areál Drnovice.
+From 2021, the Czech National Football League matches of MFK Vyškov were played in the football stadium Sportovní areál Drnovice.
 Its capacity has been reduced to 4,500 seats.
 However, the leadership of the Drnovice municipality refused to reconstruct the stadium to remain eligible for professional league matches, and the club therefore had to move out of Drnovice in 2025.